frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions.md

 Once roles are assigned to a user, their access can be limited to specific documents.
 The permission structure allows you to define different permission rules for different fields using a concept called **Permission Level** of a field.

 To start using the Role Permission Manager, go to:
-> Home > Users and Permissions > Permissions > Role Permissions Manager
+> Home > Users and Permissions > Role Permissions Manager

 <img alt="Manage Read, Write, Create, Submit, Amend access using the Role Permissions Manager" class="screenshot" src="{{docs_base_url}}/assets/img/users-and-permissions/setting-up-permissions-leave-application.png">